 will look like during the next hour.
 The prediction that Dynatrace calculates is based on the actual learned values that were monitored over the past weeks,

 depending on the prediction method used.
 The default forecast for application load uses daily and weekly seasonal patterns.
 It predicts upcoming load based on last weeks’ load on the same day at the same time.

-Looking for more information about predicting traffic with the Dynatrace Timeseries API?
+Looking for more information about predicting traffic with the Dynatrace Metrics API v1?
 Read the full story in our free O’Reilly report, Anomaly Detection for Monitoring.